How often do you hear the phrase ‘don’t sweat the small stuff”?

 Get some decent rest.

 Sleep the hours you need.
 Don’t sacrifice that time.
 Turn your gadgets off and wind down for bed.
-Power nap in the day if you can.
-A 20 min ‘shut eye’ is so calming and revitalising.
+Get yourself a “nanna” nap in the day if you can.
+A 20 min ‘shut eye’ is very calming and revitalising.
 If you can’t take a nap, then find a quiet spot.
 Don’t continue to rev your engine by auditory means.
 Find yourself a quiet room.
 Extract yourself.
 Do it often.Extract yourself.
 Do it often.
 Click To Tweet

 Avoid stressful situations or people.